bruceharrison1984/blog/content/howto/2019/azure-functions-v2-filters-without-filters.md

 - Injecting User Context
 - Sending all requests to a message bus

-By pulling standard actions out we can expose the core functionality
+By pulling standard actions out we can expose the core functionality of our Azure Function, while at the same time consolidating shared logic in one place.
+It's a win-win!